 - sudden and severe headache with no known cause

 - sudden dizziness, trouble walking, or loss of balance or coordination

 Research shows that women often fare better at correctly identifying the signs of a stroke.
-A 2003 study found that 90 percent of women, compared to 85 percent of men, knew that trouble speaking or sudden confusion are signs of stroke.
+A 2003 found that 90 percent of women, compared to 85 percent of men, knew that trouble speaking or sudden confusion are signs of stroke.

 The study also revealed that the majority of both women and men fail to name all symptoms correctly and identify when to call emergency services.
 Only 17 percent of all participants aced the survey.